 Greenville's EMD, or designee, reviewed and coordinated with the following agencies in order to determine if any conflicts existed or if there were any potential areas for cooperation.
 All agencies mentioned below were contacted by Greenville's EMD, or designee.
 All agencies were given the opportunity to attend Work Group meetings or provide valuable input and guidance through telephone conversation or printed data.

-Nation Harms publicate Harmbelland of Secretify and Ferretters with the following agencies in order to determine if any conflict which agencies in order to determine if any conflicts existed or if there were any potential areas for cooperation.
-All agencies mentioned below were contacted by Greenville's EMD, or designee.
-All agencies were given the opportunity to attend Work Group meetings or provide valuable input and guidance through telephone conversation or printed data.
+Training support has been offered by some of those on this resource list.

-33 Hazen Drive 1-800-852-3792 Concord, NH 03305

-Field Representative: Elizabeth Gilboy

-State Hazard Mitigation Planner: Kayla Henderson

-New Hampshire Department of Transportation: John Kallfelz (District 4), Swanzey, NH 03446

-New Hampshire Department of Environmental Services - Dam Bureau:

-Nancy Baillargeon (603)271-3406

-New Hampshire Office of Strategic Initiatives:

-Samara Ebinger (603) 271-1755
+New Hampshire Homeland Security and Emergency Management: 33 Hazen Drive Concord, NH 03305 1-800-852-3792 Field Representative: Elizabeth Gilboy State Hazard Mitigation Planner: Kayla Henderson New Hampshire Department of Transportation: John Kallfelz (District 4), Swanzey, NH 03446 (603) 352-2302 New Hampshire Department of Environmental Services - Dam Bureau: Nancy Baillargeon (603)271-3406 New Hampshire Office of Strategic Initiatives: Samara Ebinger (603) 271-1755